High finesse bow-tie cavity for strong atom-photon coupling in Rydberg arrays

 We implement several additional features to maintain the mechanical and electrical stability of the cavity.
-For mechanical stability, two heaters (Allectra 343-HEATER-2X10-V2) and two thermistors (TDK B57550G1104F000) are glued onto the back of the base plate for cavity length tuning and stability.
+For mechanical stability, two heaters (Allectra 343-HEATER-2X10-V2) and two thermistors (TDK B57550G1104F000) are glued onto the back of the base plate to stabilize the cavity length and to fine-tune the cavity alignment by setting one side of the cavity base plate at a higher temperature.
+During heating, the cavity temperature is kept under $30^{\circ}$C to minimize vacuum outgassing.
 To stabilize the electric fields experienced by the atoms, eight arc-shaped field-plates were mounted around the cavity waist, and the piezoelectric transducer for the cavity mirror is shielded by a metallic cover \cite{low_experimental_2012,YT_2022}.
 The cavity structure is also electrically grounded.